stlartworks/stlartworks.github.io/yop-tax-credits.md

 ### Q. What is the process to use YOP tax credits on the donor's tax return?
 A. The donor makes a contribution to an approved YOP project, submits Form CDTC-770 with the required documentation, and receives a certification from the Department of Economic Development.
 The taxpayer may then file their tax return at the end of their tax year, using the MO-TC form.
 The tax credits are applied to their total tax liability incurred for that tax period.

+<b>For example:</b>
-For example: a contributor makes a $1,000 contribution to an approved YOP project:
+A contributor makes a $1,000 contribution to an approved YOP project:
-<br>Total tax liability for tax year 20XX: $2,000
+- Total tax liability for tax year 20XX: $2,000
-<br>Tax Credits: $500
+- Tax Credits: $500
-<br>Adjusted tax liability $: $1,500
+- Adjusted tax liability $: $1,500
 <br><i>*Note: Consult your tax advisor for further guidance on how these rules apply to you individually.</i>

 ### Q. How can the donor obtain the forms needed to claim the tax credits?